 Is A Himalayan Guinea Pig Right For Me?

 The Himalayan guinea pigs are indeed the right choice for you.
-They are a unique and rare breed.
 They make great pets as they are low-maintenance animals.
 Moreover, they look very cute, with their white fur coat and pink eyes.
 They are extremely lovable and crave your attention as a pet.

 What Do Himalayan Guinea Pigs Eat & Drink?